I am a professional in the coffee industry who has left the 9-to-5 routine so I can utilize my experience to work for myself.

 Be cautious when starting out and realistic about your business requirements.
 The idea may seem sound, but you can quickly find that there are many expenses you hadn't planned for.
 The more research you do, the more hurdles you will discover—but this is a good thing!
 As you discover what you will need, it will save you a lot of time and money in the long run.

 Remember, keep your vision simple.
-Start with how you want to source your coffee supply (do you want a contract roaster at the start, or roast your own coffee?).
+Start with how you want to source your coffee supply (do you want a contract roaster at the start, or do you want to roast your own coffee?).
 Remember to factor in elements such as the green bean variables; you lose 20% of the initial coffee weight because of the moisture content in the green beans.
-Every 1.2 kgs of green beans you roast will result in 1kg of roasted coffee.
-Most green beans come in 60kg sacks.
+Every 1.2 kg of green beans you roast will result in 1 kg of roasted coffee.
+Most green beans come in 60 kg sacks.
 How many origins will you want in your blend?
 How many sacks of coffee will you need to buy?

 - Money.
 Money is the big pro here.
 You save big because you don't have to outlay capital/rent for the equipment.
 You have no overhead.

 - Time.
-You save time roasting the coffee, which entails choosing the green beans, roasting and packaging the coffee.
+You save time roasting the coffee, which entails choosing the green beans and roasting and packaging the coffee.
 You have more time to speak to customers and pick up business.

 - Space.
 You don't need a warehouse or commercial rent to operate.
 You can just have the coffee delivered to your house or pick it up from the factory and deliver it to your customers.

 - From my point of view, using a contract roaster means you will need to have perseverance.
 Without a story of how you became a coffee roaster, you will need to visit cafes and talk around the subject of who actually roasts your coffee.
-While using a contract roaster will save you money, but it will be harder to sell to cafes and selling to cafes, carts, bakeries, and restaurants is how you grow your brand and business.
+While using a contract roaster will save you money, it will be harder to sell to cafes, and selling to cafes, carts, bakeries, and restaurants is how you grow your brand and business.

 Coffee Roaster Equipment: What Should I Buy?

-The the biggest question for anyone starting out on their coffee roasting journey is "What coffee roaster should I buy?"
+The biggest question for anyone starting out on their coffee roasting journey is, "What coffee roaster should I buy?"
 The answer depends on a number of factors, but these are the big ones:

 Your best customer is a cafe owner.
-A cafe owner will need to buy your coffee every week and that will keep your business going.
-A cafe that needs 25kgs of coffee per week will pay roughly $20 per kg (underestimated).
+A cafe owner will need to buy your coffee every week, and that will keep your business going.
+A cafe that needs 25 kg of coffee per week will pay roughly $20 per kg (underestimated).
 Over one year, that comes to just over $25,000.
-If you can manage to get four customer cafes then you will be making over $100,000 per year.
+If you can manage to get four customer cafes, then you will be making over $100,000 per year.

 It all depends on your marketing, and the market is usually split up into four categories: top, middle, bottom, and boutique.

-The top category are cafes that use the best coffee machines with Mazzer coffee grinders: La Marzocco, Synesso, Slayer, and Kees Van Der Westen-inspired machines like Spirit, Speedster and Mirage.
-These cafes will have atmosphere and a vibrant feel to them.
-They are filled with happy staff and have a large regular following that contribute to the overall spirit of the cafe.
-Coffee is a major focus in the cafe and they either serve a reputable brand or roast their own.
+The top category is cafes that use the best coffee machines with Mazzer coffee grinders: La Marzocco, Synesso, Slayer, and Kees Van Der Westen-inspired machines like Spirit, Speedster, and Mirage.
+These cafes will have an atmosphere and a vibrant feel to them.
+They are filled with happy staff and have a large regular following that contributes to the overall spirit of the cafe.
+Coffee is a major focus in the cafe, and they either serve a reputable brand or roast their own.